HSE-Teleop/Teleop-OperationCenter/README.md

 ### Pi Cam

-For pi cams there is an extra library which allows simple and direct access (`sudo apt install -y libcamera-apps`).
+For pi cams there is an extra library that allows simple and direct access (`sudo apt install -y libcamera-apps`).

 ### USB Cams